Ants and bracket generating distributions in dimension 5 and 6: The rule `every ant is chased by precisely one other ant' results in a distribution

+Having said this, we summerize our observations about the velocity distribution $\Db$ of the three ants moving under {\bf rule A}: The \emph{growth vector} of this distribution is $(3,6)$ everywhere, except those points in the configuration space which correspond to the three ants staying on a line.
+A short term for describing this property of $\Db$ is to say that $\Db$ is a $(3,6)$ distribution.
+In particular, the control system $\dot{q}=u_1Z_1(q)+u_2Z_2(q)+u_3Z_3(q)$, associated with the ants moving under {\bf rule A}, is controllable.

-Rank 3 distributions have \emph{differential invariants}.
-We recall, that two distributions ${\Db}_1$ and ${\Db}_2$ on respective manifolds $M_1$ and $M_2$ are (locally) equivalent, if and only if there exists a (local) diffeomorphism $\phi:M_1\to M_2$ realizing $\phi_* {\Db}_1={\Db}_2$.
+Rank 3 distributions have \emph{differential invariants} \cite{bry}.
+We recall, that two distributions ${\Db}_1$ and ${\Db}_2$ on respective manifolds $M_1$ and $M_2$ are (locally) equivalent\footnote{The equivalence of distributions $\Db_1$ and $\Db_2$ is denoted by $\phi_* {\Db}_1={\Db}_2$ to remind that the equivalence is obtained by the diffeomorphism $\phi$.
+The notation encodes the property that the vectors spaninng the distribution $\Db_1$ at point $q$ in $M_1$, after being transformed by $\phi$ to the point $\phi(q)$ in $M_2$, span there the same vector subspace of the tangent space $\mathrm{T}_ {\phi(q)}M_2$ as the vector space $\Db_2(\phi(q))$ of the distribution $\Db_2$.}, if and only if there exists a (local) diffeomorphism $\phi:M_1\to M_2$ transforming distribution $\Db_1$ to distribution $\Db_2$.
 In particular the statement about rank 3 distributions having invariants, means that there are locally \emph{non}equivalent rank 3 distributions on 6-dimensional manifolds.
-Among them the $(3,6)$ distributions are generic, and the growth vector $(3,6)$ distinguishes them locally from, for example, distributions with growth vector $(3,5)$; these later distributions are rank 3 distributions $\Db$ in dimension 6 such that in the sequence ${\Db}^0={\Db}$, ${\Db}^{I+1}=[{\Db}^I,{\Db}^I]+{\Db}^I$, with $I=0,1,....$, the distribution ${\Db}^1$ is \emph{integrable} and has rank 5.
+Actually, there are \emph{infinitely many} of nonequivalent ones.
+Among them the $(3,6)$ distributions are generic, and the growth vector $(3,6)$ distinguishes them locally from, for example, distributions with the growth vector $(3,5)$; these latter distributions are rank 3 distributions $\Db$ in dimension 6 such that in the sequence ${\Db}^0={\Db}$, ${\Db}^{I+1}=[{\Db}^I,{\Db}^I]+{\Db}^I$, with $I=0,1,....$, the distribution ${\Db}^1$ is \emph{involutive}\footnote{Some mathematicians prefer the term \emph{integrable} here.} and has rank 5.
 More importantly, there are locally nonequivalent $(3,6)$ distributions.